All authors get book reviews and should learn to accept the good book reviewers with the bad.

-Over the years I have been publishing on Amazon, I would say as a rule of thumb that about 60% of the reviews I have received bother to mention the story.
+Over the years I have been publishing on Amazon, I would say as a rule of thumb that about 60% of the reviews I have received do mention the story.
 The rest are silly, bordering on stupid and usually come in distinct categories.

 Firstly, the grammar experts, or grammar police.
 I always wonder what is so fascinating about finding three typos in a full-length book and then deciding to attack an author for it.

-These grammar nazis are so busy looking for missing commas that they obviously miss the story as it is never mentioned in their reviews, which of course are not book reviews, only huffy rants.
+These grammar nazis are so busy looking for missing commas that they obviously miss the story.
+It is never mentioned in their reviews, which of course are not book reviews, only huffy rants.

 Luckily, most readers are now well aware of these people and ignore their reviews and pettiness.

-Secondly, there are the expert editors, who seem to have a vocabulary that rarely extends beyond, ‘this book needs an editor’.
+Secondly, there are the expert armchair editors, who seem to have a vocabulary that rarely extends beyond, this book needs an editor.
 I have never seen a review of this kind that explains why, though.
 Again, ignorable, but naturally, quite irritating.